worldline/angular-training/docs/src/directives/README.md

   <div *ngFor="let item of items">{{item.name}}</div>
 </ng-container>
 ```
-**Exercise: use two NgFor loops to display all the contents of the basket (one loop for each type of item, and within that loop another loop to print as many emoji of that item as its quantity)**
+**Exercise: use two *ngFor loops to display all the contents of the basket (one loop for each type of item, and within that loop another loop to print as many emoji of that item as its quantity)**

-**Bonus: An intruder is in the fruit basket, hide the corn with an NgIf**
+**Bonus: An intruder is in the fruit basket, hide the corn with an *ngIf**
 <iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-ngfor-training?ctl=1&embed=1&file=src/app/app.component.html&hideNavigation=1"></iframe>

 ## Event binding